testofthings/toolsaf/README.md

 # Client tool

-The API can be used by _client tool_ [tcsfw](ClientTool.md).
+The API can be used by _client tool_ [tdsaf](ClientTool.md).

 ## Sample security statements

-A security statement for _Ruuvi gateway and tags_ (https://ruuvi.com/) was developed during research.
+A security statement for _Ruuvi gateway and tags_ (https://ruuvi.com/) was developed during the PhD research.
 The statement is in directory `samples/ruuvi/`.
 The data for verifying the security statement is available for academic research, please request it from Rauli.
 Remember to tell the goals of the research and the organization performing it.
 Right to refuse requests is reserved.

-The security statement for Ruuvi is executed like this, assuming working directory is the Tcsfw root:
+The security statement for Ruuvi is executed like this, assuming working directory is the Tdsaf root:
 ```
 $ python samples/ruuvi/ruuvi.py
 ```